withastro/roadmap/proposals/0048-container-api.md

 ### `create` function

 A container is class exposed via the `astro/container` specifier.
-Users **shouldn't** create a container using the `new` instance, but they should use he static function `create`:
+Users **shouldn't** create a container using the `new` instance, but they should use the static function `create`:

 ```js
 const container = await AstroContainer.create()